Charles W. Morgan (ship): Service life

-During her years of service, the Morgan was used in several movies, including Miss Petticoats (1916), Down to the Sea in Ships (1922), and Java Head (1923).
+Charles W. Morgan was used in several movies, including Miss Petticoats (1916), Down to the Sea in Ships (1922), and Java Head (1923).

 Voyage summary

 Preservation

 Charles W. Morgan was nearly destroyed in 1924 when the steamer Sankaty caught fire and broke free of her mooring lines.
-The burning Sankaty drifted across the river and into Morgan's port quarter, but the Fairhaven firemen managed to save her.
+The burning Sankaty drifted into Morgan's port quarter, but the Fairhaven firemen managed to save her.
 This event spurred Harry Neyland and some New Bedford citizens to restore and preserve the Morgan, but the attempts were unsuccessful.
 Neyland then persuaded Colonel Edward Howland Robinson Green to save the ship.
 Neyland appealed to Green that the Morgan was of historical importance and was a family heirloom because she was once co-owned by Green's grandfather and his wife's company.
 Green had the ship towed to his estate in Round Hill (Dartmouth, Massachusetts) and founded Whaling Enshrined, consisting of himself, Neyland, and John Bullard, the great-grandson of Charles Waln Morgan.

-The Morgan underwent restoration by Captain George Fred Tilton and was turned into an exhibition for Green's estate in a berth constructed by Frank Taylor.
+Captain George Fred Tilton began restoring the Morgan, making her into an exhibition for Green's estate in a berth constructed by Frank Taylor.
 Green held a dedication ceremony on the 86th anniversary of the ship's launch and gave her to Whaling Enshrined on July 21, 1926.
 The ship's fate came into question when Tilton died in 1932 and Green died in 1935, resulting in lengthy court proceedings over Green's estate.
 The 1938 New England hurricane damaged Morgan's hull and tore the sails; Whaling Enshrined attempted to secure funds for the ship but were unable to do so.

 In 1941, the Morgan was saved by the Marine Historical Association (later renamed Mystic Seaport) based on Taylor's word that the ship could be freed and towed to Mystic, Connecticut.
 Taylor's crew dug the ship from her berth and dredged a channel for her to pass through, but the first attempt to pull her free was unsuccessful.
 More digging and caulking of the ship preceded her successful tugging into the channel, and the century-old hull withstood the move and floated into bay with assistance from the Coast Guard cutter General Greene.

-She was towed to the old berth in Fairhaven for several days of preparations and repairs prior to the trip to Mystic.
+She was towed to the old berth in Fairhaven for several days of preparations and repairs before the trip to Mystic.

 On November 5, 1941, General Greene pulled Charles W. Morgan from the wharf only to have her be caught by the tide and swept downstream, coming to rest on a mud flat and taking two hours to be freed.
 The journey came to an end on November 8 when she passed through the Mystic bridge and was moored in the Mystic Seaport.
 The Seaport took shape around Charles W. Morgan with the restoration of its buildings and historic ships that came to reside alongside the Morgan.
-"Over it all, the Morgan presided like Old Neptune-the centerpiece, the king seated on a throne of gravel, towering high above the scene."
+As author Edouard Stackpole describes it, "Over it all, the Morgan presided like Old Neptune—the centerpiece, the king seated on a throne of gravel, towering high above the scene."